 values, attitudes, patriotism, nationalism and to appreciate the status of the constitution as the will of the people.

 v.
-To make all students more acceptable and much more independent in the
+To make all students more acceptable and much more independent in the labour market.

 The General Studies courses are University requirement that must be satisfied before a student can be awarded his/her degree.

 |Compulsory for all Student expect Science and Engineering students